euanc/DiskFormatID/README.md

 Click "choose formats" to select disk image formats to be created Select input and output folders and specify the directory containing the Kryoflux DTC application.
 These settings (including selected formats) will be saved in "settings.json"

-NB: the program license must already have been agreed to by navigating to the dtc directory in a terminal winwdow and running the GUI with:
+NB: the program license must already have been agreed to by navigating to the dtc directory in a terminal window and running the GUI with:

 java -jar kryoflux-ui.jar